 The great age of cinema going in Britain was the 1930s when most people went at least once and sometimes twice a week.
 At first the films were silent but the first 'talkie', The Jazz Singer, was made in 1927.
-Early films were also black and white but in the 1930s the first colour films were made.
-(Although it was decades before all films were made in colour.
+Early films were also black and white but in the 1930s the first color films were made.
+(Although it was decades before all films were made in color.

 Radio broadcasting began in 1922 in Britain when the BBC was formed.
 By 1933 half the households in Britain had a radio.
 Television began in Britain in 1936 when the BBC began broadcasting.

 Sales of ice cream boomed in the 1930s and many new kinds of sweets were introduced.
 These included, Milky Way (1923 in the USA 1935 in Britain), Crunchie (1929), Snickers and Freddo (1930), Mars Bar (1932), Whole Nut (1933), Aero and Kit Kat (1935), Maltesers and Blue Riband (1936) and Smarties, Rolo and Milky Bar (1937).
 Meanwhile Jaffa cakes went on sale in 1927.
 Twiglets date from 1929 and Penguins were introduced in 1932.

 In 1900 children in Britain sometimes left school when they were only 12 years old.
 However in 1918 the minimum school leaving age was raised to 14.
 Between the wars working class children went to elementary schools.
 Middle class children went to grammar schools and upper class children went to public schools.